 If you don’t know what RSS is, skip down the page to the guide below.

-But we also have RSS feeds for every tag, category (usually a country) and author.
+We also have RSS feeds for every tag, category (usually a country) and author.
 We won’t list them all here, as they are a constantly evolving list – you can work them out by simply adding /feed to the end of the url.

 Some other tag feeds: monetary policy, economic growth, inflation